 "... include the right to live free from violence and discrimination; to enjoy the highest attainable standard of physical and mental health; to be educated; to own property; to vote; and to earn an equal wage."

-I would also include the the right to love and marry who you wish and make decisions about your own body
+I would also include: The right to love and marry who you wish AND make decisions about your own body.

 ...

-- - Uni: a car following me, but I managed to get to the Cartwright Gardens (Boys) neighbouring Halls of Residence and get a gallant escort to my Halls of Residence next door.
-From then, on was aware.
+- - London Uni: a car followed me as I was walking back to my Halls of Residence.
+I managed to get to Cartwright Gardens Boys neighbouring Halls of Residence and get a gallant escort to my Halls of Residence, next door.
+From then on, I tried to be a aware and have a back / side eye.

-- - 2019: after shopping in Brixton & walking home in the afternoon, I guy spoke to me by KFC, I replied politely but when his conversation became disturbing, I backtracked towards the Rizty cinema, Brixton.
-I pleaded with a male passerby by Broxton library to say, that this guy was following me but he was utterly SHITE and walked away!
-As I was approaching the doors of The Ritzy (in the hope of their security help), the rascal guy grabbed my shopping bag and said "scream" ..
-Bizarrely, I have never screamed in my life - I didn't think I could scream but also in my bag was a bottle of vino.
-From somewhere (I think of being half Scottish & Daddy being in the army) I got the strength (+ possible my M&S Pinot Grigio) to push into the Rizty door.
+- - 2019: after shopping in Brixton & walking home in the afternoon, I guy spoke to me by KFC, I replied politely but when his conversation became disturbing, I backtracked towards the Ritzy cinema, Brixton (bizarrely the sister cinema of The Cameo Cinema, Edinburgh where I had been a part-time manager during my PhD).
+I pleaded with a male passer-by by Brixton library to say, that this guy was following me but he was utterly SHITE and COWARDLY walked away!
+As I was approaching the doors of The Ritzy (in the hope of their security help), the rascal guy grabbed my shopping bag and said "scream"!
+Bizarrely, I have never screamed in my life - I didn't think I could scream but also in my bag was a bottle of M&S Pinot!
+From somewhere (I think of being half Scottish & Daddy being in the army) I got the amazing strength (+ attributed to my M&S Pinot Grigio, in the shopping bag) to push into the Ritzy door whilst yukey guy was grabbing back my shopping bag!
 The Ritzy were ace... after circa an hour of my weirdo stalking outside, an uber sweet Ritzy gent walked me, back streets home.
 True.
-At the time, Rizty asked if I wished to call the Police.
-In hindsight, I regret not reporting this to the Police.
+At the time, Ritzy asked if I wished to call the Police but IDIOT me I gave the awful guy a chance.
+In hindsight, I totally regret not reporting this to the Police.

 #metoo

-This compilation of documentaries of Women's Rights Worldwide, for your watchlist raises some issues across the world.
-As women, we can resonate and feel solidarity with - I so support herein, I hope you too.
+Everyone women's experience is different and every women should have a voice.
+Above, mine is a personal experience which feels like a millimetre cut compared to the deep cuts of some women's experience.
+This compilation of touching documentaries on Women's Rights raises some heart-felt women's issues across the world.
+As women, we can resonate and feel solidarity with all these stories.
+I so support these inertantional women's voices herein, I hope you are touched too.

 Female Genital Mutilation (FGM) is utterly unimaginably in this day and age, BUT is still ongoing horrific deliberate "procedures involving partial or total removal of the female external genitalia or other injury to the female genital organs for non-medical reasons".
 FGM is most often carried out on young girls aged between infancy and 15 years old.
 FGM is also known as: female circumcision, Sunna, Gudniin, Halalays, Tahur, Megrez and Khitan ...
 Why is female genital mutilation practiced?
 According to the UK NHS, there's no medical reason for Female Genital mutilation to be undertaken.